St. Matthias Episcopal Church, Waukesha

 10AM Sunday

 Year Round.
-A Sung Service of Holy Eucharist in Modern English with Hymns and Choir (Labor Day to Memorial Day).
+Normally a service of Holy Eucharist drawn from both the Episcopal and Presbyterian traditions in Modern English with Hymns and Choir (Labor Day to Memorial Day).
 Optional Child Care is Provided.

 Please see our visitor's page for descriptions of our worship services and information about who we are